 3. PROGRAMS CARRIED OUT BY THE UNDER SECRETARY FOR RURAL DEVELOPMENT OF THE DEPARTMENT OF AGRICULTURE;

 BRS supports staff involvement in the USDA’s AgrAbility project.
 Maine AgrAbility is administered by Alpha One and the University of Maine.
-The liaison to the project ensures that DVR staff is knowledgeable about AgrAbility and related resources.
-Grant funding continues but may end soon.
-A separate effort in 2020 will discuss a fee-for- service payment structure for work-based learning opportunities and paid work experience to increase opportunities for youth in farming careers.
+The liaison to the project ensures that DVR staff is knowledgeable about AgrAbility and related resources.Current efforts are also looking at incorporating AgrAbility into Pre-Employment Transition Services and work-based learning to support increased interest in farming and agricultural careers in Maine. .

 4. NON-EDUCATIONAL AGENCIES SERVING OUT-OF-SCHOOL YOUTH; AND